Gering students experience Japanese cuisine, culture

 In addition to sharing the story of his family and culture, Sugimura feels a need to expand the horizons of young people.

 “My motive is always to extend the world past the end of their driveway.
-To open their world,” said Sugimura.
+To open their world,” he said.
 “These kids deserve more interesting food.
 They deserve food that’s good for their body.
 They deserve food that tells a story.”

 This passion is driven by another tenet of Japanese culture that Sugimura holds very dear.

-“There’s a Japanese term called ‘ikigai,’ and there’s four principles: do something that you love, do something that you’re good at, do something that the world needs, and do something you can make a living at,” said Sugimura.
+“There’s a Japanese term called ‘ikigai,’ and there’s four principles: Do something that you love, do something that you’re good at, do something that the world needs, and do something you can make a living at.”

 Three of those four principles were apparent to Sugimura, but it wasn’t until he started visiting schools that he realized that the world truly did need someone to do exactly that.